-Classic children's songs from film
+Classic children's songs from cinema

-Disney Themes and Messages
+Disney themes and messages

-Iconic songs from other productions
+Emblematic songs from other productions

 These songs transcend the film and are incorporated into daily activities, enriching the emotional and social development of children.